COVID: Brazil regulator rejects Russia's Sputnik vaccine | DW | 27.04.2021

-Anvisa cited lack of consistent and reliable data for rejecting the import.
-Brazil is currently battling a devastating second wave of the coronavirus.
+Anvisa cited lack of consistent and reliable data for rejecting the import of the vaccine.
+Brazil is currently battling a devastating second wave of coronavirus.

 Brazil's health regulator Anvisa voted against importing the Russian Sputnik V coronavirus vaccine on Monday.